 How to Overcome OCR’s Limitations

-Optical Character Recognition (OCR) has been a valuable tool for businesses for decades, enabling them to extract text from images and documents.
+Optical Character Recognition has been a valuable tool for businesses for decades, enabling them to extract text from images and documents.
 However, while OCR can be a powerful asset, it’s crucial to recognize its limitations and understand that it’s often not sufficient on its own to meet the needs of modern organizations.

 OCR’s key limitations include: